tjhorner/node-corsair-rgb/README.md

 Aliases: `initialise()`

-**Do this before changing anything else!** Initialize the library and find any keyboards or mice compatible with it ().
+**Do this before changing anything else!** Initialize the library and find any keyboards or mice compatible with it.
 (Mice don't work at the moment)

+This will return `0` if it found a keyboard and was initialized successfully.

 ### `setKeyColor(keycode, r, g, b)`